stephen1hong/building-conversational-chatbot-using-TF-IDF/README.md

 * steps:
   *  prepare the dataset and preprocessing
-  * step 2: train the model on the questions
+  *  train the model on the questions
   * step 3: transform the query to chatbot
   * step 4: computing similarity score for the query
   * step 5; ranking results